Bozhidar003/Bozhidar003/README.md

 ### Hi there 👋

+- 🤔 Suck at math
+- ⚡ Learning to code
+- 🌱 Working on exciting projects
 <!--
 **Bozhidar003/Bozhidar003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.